Integritas in Omnibus - Integrity in All Things

-While the school is non-denominational, the founders felt it was important it be grounded in Christian principles.
+While the school is non-denominational, our founders felt it was important it be grounded in Christian principles.
 In doing so, the school focuses on teaching values and helping students to grow in spirit.

 The basic principle of religion classes is to present students with the underlying issues, themes, beliefs and practices common to many religions.
 The Canterbury community is made up of many religions including Hindu, Muslim, Jewish and Christian.
 With this in mind, classes are respectful of diversity and do not teach doctrine.
 Religion classes also are seen as a way to address ethical situations and personal beliefs from an intellectual perspective.

-The Haven is a place and time for students to practice their faith and explore avenues of growth.
-It is available during various lunch and recess times for students in grades 1-4.
-The Haven is facilitated by the religion teacher who developed this unique program.
-With a special designated area withing the religion classroom, the Haven provides a safe and caring environment for students to talk, reflect and pray about those matters which are weighing on their hearts or which are moments for celebration.
-It is a physical space with the appropriate sacred items for students to practice rituals such as prayer.
+The Haven is a place and time for students to practice their faiths and explore avenues of growth.
+It's facilitated by the religion teacher, who developed this unique program.
+With a special, designated area within the religion classroom, the Haven provides a safe and caring environment for students to talk, reflect, and pray about those matters which are weighing on their hearts or which are moments for celebration.
+It also provides time for appropriate responses to students' growth, which may include developing: